-For management purposes, the Group is organized into business units based on its products and services and has two reportable segments as follows:
+For management purposes, the Group is organized into business units based on its products and services and has four reportable segments as follows:

 - 1. Salt products and packaged water department - 2.
 Biotech cleaning and maintenance department - 3.
+Construction and services department - 4.
 Other department